-A highway that retains the scent of the bustle of the time
+A Road that retains the scent of the bustle of the time

-There are many sightseeing spots in the area, and you can go around like Koishiki, Japan's No. XNUMX stone lantern-Sekishu Kaido exit street-Fuchu miso shop, Fuchu-yaki shop, etc. (There is a new toilet in the street)
+There are many sightseeing spots in the area, and you can go around like Koishiki, The best stone lantern in Japan - Sekishu Kaido exit street - Fuchu miso shop, Fuchu-yaki shop, etc. (There is a new toilet in the street)

 Excerpt from "The History of Hometown －Fuchu from the Perspective of Ruins and Cultural Properties－"

-In the Edo period, the Tokaido and other five highways were used as trunk lines, and the side highways connecting to them, the transportation network where wakiokan spread like branches and leaves, and the accompanying inn station system were established.
+In Edo period, Tokaido and Gokaido Road (Edo Five Routes) were used as trunk lines, and the side street connecting to them, the transportation network where Wakiokan (main roads other than Gokaido Road) spread like branches and leaves, and the accompanying inn station system were established.

 Click here for recommended courses related to this information